Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 Coat LayerTextureWhat It DoesGrooming Impact

-Outer coatHarsh and wiryProtects from dirt and weatherNeeds brushing to stay rough
+Outer coatHarsh and wiryProtects from dirt and weatherNeeds brushing to maintain texture

 UndercoatSoft and denseKeeps body warmMust be removed when loose